michmich112/sveltekit-adapter-chrome-extension/README.md

 Specify manifest file name if you want different manifests for different target platforms, e.g. `chrome_manifest.json`, `firefox_manifest.json`.
 This file name must match one that is present in the `static` directory (the dir containing your static files).
 The selected target file will be renamed to `manifest.json` in the build directory, and all other `.json` files with `manifest` in the name won't be copied.

+### emptyOutDir

+Specify if the output directory should automatically be emptied when building the project.
+Defaults to `true`.
+Turn to `false` if you use alternate watch commands for which emptying the output directory may create conflicts.

 ## SPA mode